meliselundberg/Decentralized-Systems/README.md

 ---

 ### `new_block(proof, previous_hash)`
-Creates a new block containing current transactions.
+Creates a new block containing the current transactions.

 **Includes:**
 Index, timestamp, transactions, proof, and previous hash.